Veterinary Technician Associate Degree Program

 Enjoy Strong Career Opportunities

-According to the Bureau of Labor Statistics, the number of jobs for veterinary technicians is expected to increase by twenty percent.
-The salary range in Illinois is $25,560 to $50,540 with a median salary of $32,250.1
+According to the Bureau of Labor Statistics, the number of jobs for veterinary technicians is expected to increase by twenty percent.1

 2 Graduates are prepared to take the Veterinary Technician National Exam (VTNE).